Times Square in New York City at night

 Because of the amount of wealth that has been invested, we now have such great places as Madison Square Garden, Grand Central Station, Times Square, and Central Park.

-We’ll be the first to admit that the cost of living in New York is high, especially in this territory and that it can be intimidating even to consider living here.
-Don’t let it discourage you from searching through the different towns – you might find a town that’s perfect for you and at an affordable price:
+We’ll be the first to admit that the cost of living in New York is high, especially in this territory, and that it can be intimidating even to consider living here.
+Don’t let it discourage you from searching through the different areas – you might find a town that’s perfect for you and at an affordable price:

 • Hell’s Kitchen is a very liberal neighborhood filled with bars, restaurants, and clubs, which is perfect for young professionals.
 It offers a dense urban environment and is considered to be among the top towns to live in the Big Apple.
-The majority of the 53,000 people who live there rent with the median rental value at $2,200 and the house value is $1,100,000.
+The majority of the 53,000 people who live there rent, with the median rental value at $2,200 and the house value at $1,100,000.

-• Greenwich Village has been labeled as the third best neighborhood to live in the Big Apple.
+• Greenwich Village has been labeled as the third-best neighborhood to live in the Big Apple.
 It has many great schools for children to attend and is a safe area for raising a family.
 It also has a decent but competitive job market for young professionals to break into.
-The current population is 28,000 and the average median household income is $146,000.
-The median home value is $1,320,000 and the rent value is $2,500 and the majority of residents there own property.
+The current population is 28,000, and the average median household income is $146,000.
+The median home value is $1,320,000, the rent value is $2,500, and the majority of residents there own property.

 Manhattan, or simply The City, is home to the Big Apple's wealthiest inhabitants